 If you're an IU Bloomington employee who lives outside Monroe County, consider participating in a vanpool commute option.
-Vanpools with 5–15 members will receive a van or SUV for a shared monthly fee, and IU Bloomington provides a free Reserved parking space and special-use permits for all vanpool members.
+Vanpools with 5–15 members will receive a van or SUV for a shared monthly fee.
+IU Bloomington provides a free Vanpool Permit in an assigned space in most any lot or garage of your choice and special-use permits for all members.

 Why should I join a vanpool?

 A vanpool can be a convenient, cost saving, and economically friendly option for IU employees who live outside Monroe County and would like to commute with others who work at IU Bloomington.

 Participants in the vanpool program enjoy the following benefits:

 - Parking operations will provide one free Vanpool permit with a reserved parking space in most any lot or garage of your choice.